2026 World Cup: Ex-Super Eagles star predicts FIFA ruling, sends warning to NFF

 Speaking to Brila, the former Super Eagles forward said the long delay in reaching a verdict weakens Nigeria’s chances of receiving a favourable ruling.

-“I think every organization is going for the fine of a thing to fine the FA and players (involved).
+“I think every organisation is going for the fine of a thing to fine the FA and players (involved).

 “So the replay of a thing I do not see that coming because if replay should have been the solution FIFA should have come out to say because of this and this there should be a replay and it should be fixed.